 Phi Theta Kappa

-Phi Theta Kappa is the International Honor Society for two year colleges.
-The Chester Campus of John Tyler Community College is the home of the Tau Rho Chapter.
-The Midlothian Campus is the home of the Beta Omicron Omicron Chapter.
+Phi Theta Kappa (PTK) is the International Honor Society for two-year colleges.
+Tyler’s Chester campus is the home of the Tau Rho chapter, and the Midlothian campus is home to the Beta Omicron Omicron chapter.

-The purpose of Phi Theta Kappa is to recognize and encourage scholarship among community college students.
+Phi Theta Kappa recognizes and encourages scholarship among community college students.
 All Phi Theta Kappa activities are centered on the society's four hallmarks: scholarship, leadership, service and fellowship.